Parathantl/tesseract_gui/README.md

 1. single_pdf: Contains all the pages of PDF as a seperate PDF files
 2. jpeg: every single PDF will be in JPEG format
 3. text: every single pages will be in a Text document

+Finally inside the folder, a Single Text file will be created

 That's it...